Geolykt/EnchantmentsPlus/readme.md

   <ul>
    <li>Fire enchantment no longer OOMs when attempting to smelt unsmeltable stuff</li>
    <li>Added toggleable shred cooldown when the laser enchantment is used.</li>
+   <li>Fixed potential bug with the vortex enchantment, the specifics are unknown.</li>
   </ul>
  </li>
  <li>Code changes (doesn't affect behaviour as much):